rdallman/reed.pizza/content/resume.md

   *  Co-built a strongly consistent, distributed key-value store on top of RocksDB.
      Built distributed transactions, node membership, dynamic load balancing, automagic sharding, and automagic rebalancing.
+Based on [Viewstamped Replication], [Gossip protocol], and [Two-phase commit], among others.
-  *  Co-built a distributed message queue system on top of that, specifically for performance + persistence for processing [delayed] jobs.
-[It scales]
+  *  Co-built IronMQ v3, a distributed message queue system on top of that, specifically for performance + persistence for processing [delayed] jobs, [it scales].
+Processed tens of billions of messages per month.
   *  Built authentication service on top of said distributed key-value store, as well (much easier than the queue).
   *  Increased cluster utilization from <40% to >80% by building a custom